Arslan-SoftwareEngineer/nexus-inventory/README.md

 ---

 ## 👨‍💻 Author
-Built by **Arslan** as a comprehensive Software Construction & Development project.
+Built by **Muhammad Arslan Jaffer** as a comprehensive Software Construction & Development project.